ppy/osu-wiki/wiki/Tournaments/MCNC/2019/en.md

 ### Tournament registration

-1. There is no rank range for this tournament, but players who have cleared the 9th dan (96% accuracy in score v1) in the regular 4k Dan course is highly recommended to join.
+1. There is no rank restriction for this tournament, but players who have cleared the 9th Dan (96% accuracy in ScoreV1) in the regular 4K Dan course are highly recommended to join.
 But please feel free to join if you are below this recommended level, as it's a great opportunity to improve and make new friends.
 2. To be eligible for playing, one must:
    - Have more than 30 hours of playtime or 1,000,000 total hits in osu!mania.
    - Have not been banned/majorly restricted in the past year.